 By default, Apache Tomcat loads the truststore configured for its JVM (for example, \$JAVA_HOME/JRE/lib/security/cacerts).
-This file contains multiple CA certificates.
+The default JVM truststore contains multiple CA certificates.
 Its password, by default, is changeit.

-As a best practice, create a new truststore with the certificates you need in your environment and configure your container to use it.
-Do not add the DS certificate to the JVM's truststore because other applications may be using it.
+As a best practice, create a new truststore with the certificates required for your AM deployment, then configure your container to use it.
+Don't add the DS CA certificate to the JVM's truststore because JVM updates are likely to overwrite the cacerts file.